 The great escape

 The early months of the 2011-12 season were not easy for Lennon.
-By mid-October Celtic had already lost to St Johnstone, Rangers and Hearts in the league and were in third place, fully 10 points adrift of the Ibrox club.
-On a mammoth day at Rugby Park they trailed 3-0 at half-time and Lennon looked well and truly doomed.
+By mid-October, Celtic had already lost to St Johnstone, Rangers and Hearts in the league and were in third place, fully 10 points adrift of the Ibrox club.
+On a mammoth day at Rugby Park, they trailed 3-0 to Kilmarnock at half-time and Lennon looked well and truly doomed.
 The supporters were vicious.
 The backlash was severe.

-Had they lost that game it might have been the end of him there and then, but they fought back and scored three goals in seven minutes late in the game to draw 3-3.
+Had they lost that game, it might have been the end of him there and then, but they fought back and scored three late goals in seven minutes to draw 3-3.

 Charlie Mulgrew's 80th-minute equaliser might have saved Lennon's bacon.
 They didn't lose another domestic match for five months and won the title.
 Killie took revenge and beat them in the League Cup final.